Snegovichok/project-ZPD/README.md

 - Note: Before launching, make sure that one of the web applications is running.
 4. To clean the database, use the following command:
 - python clear.py
-- Note: Or manually delete the "instance" and "uploads" folders in the "project-ZPD\services\web" directory.
+- Note: Or manually delete the "instance" and "uploads" folders in the "..\project-ZPD\services\web\" directory.

 # IF YOU ARE GOING TO USE DOCKER:
 ## My stack of used technologies: